-Kiva Fellows are required to take a laptop and digital camera with them.
-Since your host field partner may not have these items for your use, bringing your own reduces your use of their limited resources.
+All Kiva Fellows are required to take a laptop and digital camera with them to the field and during training week in San Francisco.
 You should include this in your budget or fundraising goals.

-Is it safe to volunteer in a certain Kiva country?
+Is it safe to volunteer in a certain country, region, or city?

 This is a question you will need to answer for yourself.
-We encourage you to research extensively to determine whether you feel comfortable going to a particular country.
+We encourage you to research extensively to determine whether you feel comfortable going to a particular country, region, or city.
 Kiva will never send you somewhere you are not comfortable.
-We want this to be a great experience for you, the MFI and Kiva.
-If you get to the Placement Agreement stage of the application process, be sure to thoroughly research the countries you list as we will assume that any countries on the document are places where you would be comfortable.
+We want this to be a great experience for you, your field partner/Kiva US, and Kiva.
+Kiva cares about the safety and security of all Fellows, and uses travel advisories provided by AIG and the State Departments of the U.S., U.K., and Canada to inform security-related decisions during the placement process.

-Can I be a fellow in Afghanistan or Iraq?
+Can I be a fellow in active or post conflict zones?